One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Background

+Quantum computers require high fidelity (low error) state preparation, operations, and measurements.
+The parameters of a quantum system drift with time resulting in systematic errors that affect the fidelities.
+This motivates the need for periodic calibration of the system to appropriately adjust gate pulse parameters.
+These calibration routines involve quantum-classical interfacing requiring analysis and computation on the classical computer every iteration, searching for optimal pulse parameters such as in~\cite{stace2022optimised}.

-\subsection{System Characterization}
+\subsubsection{System Characterization}

 System characterization refers to routines that are run on a quantum computer to assess the noise in the system and are often used in conjunction with calibration.
 Widely used characterization routines include \ac{gst}~\cite{https://doi.org/10.48550/arxiv.1310.4492}, \ac{rb}~\cite{PhysRevA.77.012307, magesan2011scalable}, cycle benchmarking~\cite{Erhard2019}, and empirical direct characterization~\cite{dahlhauser2022benchmarking}.
 Most of these routines involve sequential execution of series of generated circuits, with a significant overhead associated with compiling large numbers of circuits each to be run only a few times on the quantum computer.
 We focus on \ac{rb} as an illustrative example of the present device-compilation overhead. \ac{rb} runs circuits with increasingly longer sequences of randomly generated gates \cite{PhysRevA.77.012307}.
-Similar to calibration, system operators characterize subsets, e.g. every pair of connected qubits, resulting in an additional factor of $O(N^2)$ machine compilations~\cite{Helsen2019}.
+Similar to calibration, system operators characterize subsets, e.g. every pair of connected qubits, resulting in an additional factor of $O(N^2)$, $N$ being number of qubits, machine compilations~\cite{Helsen2019}.

-\subsection{Variational Quantum Eigensolver}
+\subsubsection{Variational Quantum Eigensolver}

 For near-term quantum devices, a promising application is \ac{vqe}. \ac{vqe} is a hybrid, iterative algorithm that uses the variational method~\cite{griffiths_schroeter_2018} and can be used to find the ground state energy of a molecule~\cite{Peruzzo2014}.
-A Hamiltonian (essentially a large paramterized matrix) is a quantum mechanical operator which corresponds to the total energy of a system.
-A parameterized quantum circuit, or ansatz, with measurements corresponding to the constructed Hamiltonian is then iteratively executed with varying parameters until the expected value of the Hamiltonian converges to the optimal value.
 On each iteration, the next set of parameters and set of measurements for the circuit are determined by a classical optimizer which runs on the \ac{cpu}, as opposed to the ansatz circuit, which is executed on the \ac{qpu}.
+At the gate-level, a \ac{vqe} program remains invariant with respect to the type of gates being used across iterations.
+However, the changing parameters of these gates over each iteration have cascading effects on the resultant pulses and device-level code.
+In the naive pipeline, this results in these components being re-compiled every iteration.